catalyst/myportfolio-school-docs/source/admin/setup.rst

-Setting up your school on MyPortfolio
+Set up your school on MyPortfolio
 -----------------------------------------------------

 Congratulations on wanting to use MyPortfolio.
 Here you can find more information on setting up your school.